Upgrading Your Bullet Train Application

 This method will ensure that the version of the Bullet Train gems that your app uses will stay in sync with the appliation framework provided by the starter repo.
 If you've ever upgraded a Rails app from version to version this process should feel fairly similar.

 Pulling Updates from the Starter Repository

-There are times when you'll want to pull updates from the starter repository into your local application.
-Thankfully,
+There are times when you'll want to update Bullet Train gems and pull updates from the starter repository into your local application.

 If you have modified some starter repository defaults and we also happened to update that same logic upstream, then pulling the most recent version of the starter repository should cause a merge conflict in Git.
 This is actually great, because Git will then give you the opportunity to compare our upstream changes with your local customizations and allow you to resolve them in a way that makes sense for your application.